 Stage 1: Foundations (Weeks 1-4)

 Before you touch any machine learning library, you need two things: basic Python fluency and enough math to understand what algorithms are doing under the hood.
 Skipping foundations is the number one reason people stall out at the intermediate level.
 Four weeks is enough to get both pieces in place if you put in 10-15 hours per week.
+Many people try to jump straight to TensorFlow or PyTorch tutorials, hit a wall when they cannot debug a shape mismatch or understand a loss function, and then give up.
+Do not be that person.
+These four weeks are an investment that pays off for the entire rest of your learning path.

 Weeks 1-2: Python for Data Science

 Start with Python for Data Science and Machine Learning Bootcamp.
 Jose Portilla's course covers Python fundamentals, NumPy, Pandas, and Matplotlib in a hands-on style.
 You do not need prior coding experience.
 Spend about 12-15 hours per week and focus on the exercises rather than just watching videos.
 By the end of week two, you should be comfortable loading a CSV, cleaning data, and making basic plots.
+If Portilla's style does not click for you, an alternative is Google's Python course which takes a more structured, computer science approach to Python fundamentals.
+The key is picking one and finishing it — not shopping between five options.

 Weeks 3-4: Math Essentials